lsst-sqre/phalanx/docs/applications/ingress-nginx/certificates.rst

     extraArgs:
       default-ssl-certificate: ingress-nginx/ingress-certificate

-and add, at the top level:
+And at the top level, add:

 .. code-block:: yaml